phax/peppol-commons/README.md

 # News and noteworthy

+* v7.0.3 - work in progress
+    * Started adding support for Code Lists v6
+    * Removed the explicit certificate from directory.peppol.eu because it is renewed too often (see issue [#31](https://github.com/phax/peppol-commons/issues/31))
 * v7.0.2 - 2019-08-16
     * Using more base types in certain APIs for better interoperability (binary incompatible change)
     * Updated to PEPPOL Code List v5